emogi/android-kit-test/README.md

 # Assignment
 Your task is to implement the session activation method.

-- Create a public method that collects data for the app kit.
+- Create a public method that collects data for the app kit, with details specified below.
+- Prepare documentation for how an app integration partner would implement this.

 - Automatically collect as much information as possible, without requiring the app integrator to specify it
  - Device ID (AAID or app-specified unique ID)
  - Location (lat/long)